ldricci3/CS4400/README.md

 # Technologies Used

 We chose to implement Phase 4 as a webapp.
 We used React and TypeScript as our respective frontend framework and language.
-For the backend we used NodeJS and Express to implement a simple API to interfact with the MySQL database we have been working with throughout the semester.
+For the backend we used NodeJS and Express.js to implement a simple API to interact with the MySQL database we have been working with throughout the semester.
+The API utilizes a MySQL plugin to interact with the databases and maps each procedure to its own route, parsing the parameters from the url as they come in.

 # Work Distribution